God Only Knows: Release

 "God Only Knows" was first released on May 14, 1966, as the opening track of side two on Pet Sounds.
 In its review of the album, Disc & Music Echo referred to the song as "a standard gem with its hymnal feel."
 Norman Jopling of Record Mirror decreed that it had "a rollicking salvationist flavour but isn't going to convert anyone."
 Spencer Davis, frontman of the Spencer Davis Group, praised the song as the album's "most fantastic track" for a contemporaneous survey conducted by Melody Maker.
 At the suggestion of Johnston, Tony Rivers and the Castaways recorded a version of the song, which was issued about a week before the Beach Boys released their version as a single.

 Brian had wanted to issue "God Only Knows" as a solo record by Carl, but according to Carl, "'Good Vibrations', which should have been our next single, didn't turn out the way Brian wanted.
 We had to have another release and so ['God Only Knows' came out as a Beach Boys single]."
 On July 18, the song was issued as the B-side of the "Wouldn't It Be Nice" single in the US.
 Radio programmers ultimately hesitated to add the song to their playlists due to the word "God".
+Record World reviewed the song as a single, and called it a "very pretty rockaballad with low key chanting by ... the Beach Boys" and "a meaningful love lyric teens will find irresistable."
 On September 24, it peaked in the Billboard charts separately from the A-side, at number 39.
 It was ultimately their last B-side to chart there.
 Later reports suggest that the song was banned from radio in parts of the southern US, a claim that is likely spurious.